Like their masters, dogs can experience anxiety.

 Of course, like most things, oils should only be given in moderation.
 A few drops should be enough to calm your nervous pup during a thunderstorm or Fourth of July.

 Cuddling can make anyone, including your dog, feel safe.
-As soon as you notice your dog getting anxious over loud sounds or in your new home, it would help them calm down when you wrap your arms around them.
+A owner of a dog kennel Brisbane advises that as soon as you notice your dog getting anxious over loud sounds or in your new home, it would help them calm down when you wrap your arms around them.

 Get a blanket and sit by the bed or the sofa with your furry best friend.
 After a while, you will notice symptoms of anxiety disappear.